HTML Refresher and Detailed Study - Table of Contents for Post Series

 - dialog and ARIA

-- a11y short form for accessability
+- a11y short form for accessibility

 - click here is a problem for a11y